 Our CFIUS counseling begins by working with the client and the deal team to undertake a full evaluation of the national security implications of a proposed transaction to ensure that the CFIUS review risks are properly identified and allocated in the transaction documents.
 As counsel, we prepare the relevant notifications and work with the CFIUS member agencies to address the national security concerns presented by the deal.
 We also work with the client to address and preempt potential political and public relations issues that may arise.

 We have represented both foreign acquiring entities and acquired U.S. entities before CFIUS since 1990.
 Our CFIUS experience includes dozens of extended CFIUS investigations and two transactions (out of five in the past 20 years) that were presented to the President for decision.
+Our practice includes multiple partners, including Brandon Van Grack, who handled the review of transactions before CFIUS and Team Telecom, including mitigation proposals, for the DOJ.

 The Foreign Agents Registration Act (FARA) represents a heightened area of risk for companies and individuals that work closely with non-U.S. entities, especially when those entities have non-U.S. government ownership or other significant ties to non-U.S. governments.
 Drawing on its deep experience in national security law and government regulation, our lawyers advise clients on the latest FARA enforcement trends and interpretive guidance and conduct sensitive internal investigations and risk-based compliance reviews.

 FARA is a U.S. law that requires “agents of foreign principals” who undertake certain types of political and quasi-political activities to register with the U.S. Department of Justice (DOJ).
 The registration statement must disclose certain details about the relationship between the registrant and the foreign principal, and is made publicly available on the DOJ website.
 Originally enacted in 1938 in response to concerns regarding foreign propaganda, FARA stayed below the radar of many in the public and the business community for much of its existence – but garnered significantly greater public attention in investigations relating to the 2016 election.
 Today, those who overlook it do so at their peril.
+In 2020, the DOJ opened a record number of FARA investigations and conducted a record number of FARA enforcement actions.

 We have advised both organizations and individuals in sensitive and high stakes matters relating to FARA – and have extensive experience giving practical, risk-based guidance on the law’s applicability as well as in conducting domestic and cross-border investigations relating to FARA and engaging with the DOJ on matters relating to FARA.
 In addition to advising on potential filings and compliance measures, we have the right experience and background to advocate on our clients’ behalf to the DOJ and to respond to inquiries and enforcement actions.